tidyverse/dplyr/README.md

     devtools::install_github("hadley/dplyr")
     ```

+You'll probably also want to install the data packages used in most examples: `install.packages(c("hflights", "Lahman"))`.

 To get started, read the notes below, then read the intro vignette: `vignette("introduction", package = "dplyr")`.
 To make the most of dplyr, I also recommend that you familiarise yourself with the principles of [tidy data](http://vita.had.co.nz/papers/tidy-data.html): this will help you get your data into a form that works well with dplyr, ggplot2 and R's many modelling functions.

 If you encounter a clear bug, please file a minimal reproducible example on [github](https://github.com/hadley/dplyr/issues).
 For questions and other discussion, please use the [manipulatr mailing list](https://groups.google.com/group/manipulatr).